-The assignment was to use technology to improve the well-being of a specific person, in this case a 'preacher of an uncommon religion'.
-We let his audience reflect on their worldview by confronting them with it, which opened up discussions that would usually remain closed.
+Can you use technology to improve the well-being of someone with very controversial ideas?
+We let this person's audience reflect on their own worldviews concerning population growth, and opened up discussions that would usually remain closed.

-Preachers of uncommon religions all face the same problem: their ideas are too extreme for a general audience, which leads to rejection and mockery.
-This project is built around the controversial ideas of the Voluntary Human Extinction Movement.↗
+People with controversial ideas all face the same problem: their ideas are too extreme for a general audience, which leads to rejection and mockery.
+This project is built around the controversial ideas of the Voluntary Human Extinction Movement.

 The Shrine of Tolerance

 In the Shrine of Tolerance, people are invited to paint their perfect picture of the world.
 After choosing a topic they care about, they can begin to improve the world they are seeing in front of them by erasing things they don't like.
 With every new scene it becomes more clear that you are actually erasing people.
-The experience ends with the preacher explaining their point of view.
+The experience ends with the leader of the Voluntary Human Extinction Movement explaining his point of view.

 Inside the shrine is a beamer that projects downwards.
 People interact with it through an infra-red pen, of which the light is picked up by a Wii-Mote and used as mouse input to the digital prototype.